network-grammar/ngd/README.md

 [![Build Status](https://travis-ci.org/network-grammar/ngd.svg?branch=master)](https://travis-ci.org/network-grammar/ngd)

-First attempt at an implementation of Richard Harber's "Network Grammar" theory, as described at <http://www.languidslog.com/>.
+**Network Grammar** (NG) is a linguistic theory developed by Richard Harber and Michael Wilkinson, as described at <http://www.languidslog.com/>.

+This is a first attempt at a working implementation of a parser for NG.
-This demo will only cover a small toy language, with a manually built lexicon.
+This demo covers a small toy language with a manually built lexicon.

+## Live demo

+Try out the [live demo](https://rawgit.com/network-grammar/ngd/master/dist/index.html) and experiment with the parser.

 ## Lexicon

 The lexicon is currently hardcoded in the `data` directory; see files `nodes.json` and `links.json`.

 ## Requirements

+For running locally, you will need:

 - Node.js
 - TypeScript & Typings: `npm install --global typescript typings`